-SMART: self-management of anticoagulation, a randomised trial [ISRCTN19313375].
+SMART: Self-management of anticoagulation, a randomised trial [ISRCTN19313375]

-McCahon D., Fitzmaurice DA., Murray ET., Fuller CJ., Hobbs RF., Allan TF., Raftery JP.
+McCahon D., Fitzmaurice DA., Murray ET., Fuller CJ., Hobbs RFD., Allan TF., Raftery JP.

-BACKGROUND: Oral anticoagulation monitoring has traditionally taken place in secondary care because of the need for a laboratory blood test, the international normalised ratio (INR).
+Background: Oral anticoagulation monitoring has traditionally taken place in secondary care because of the need for a laboratory blood test, the international normalised ratio (INR).
 The development of reliable near patient testing (NPT) systems for INR estimation has facilitated devolution of testing to primary care.
 Patient self-management is a logical progression from the primary care model.
 This study will be the first to randomise non-selected patients in primary care, to either self-management or standard care.
-METHOD: The study was a multi-centred randomised controlled trial with patients from 49 general practices recruited.
+Method: The study was a multi-centred randomised controlled trial with patients from 49 general practices recruited.
 Those suitable for inclusion were aged 18 or over, with a long term indication for oral anticoagulation, who had taken warfarin for at least six months.
 Patients randomised to the intervention arm attended at least two training sessions which were practice-based, 1 week apart.
 Each patient was assessed on their capability to undertake self management.
 If considered capable, they were given a near patient INR testing monitor, test strips and quality control material for home testing.
 Patients managed their own anticoagulation for a period of 12 months and performed their INR test every 2 weeks.
 Control patients continued with their pre-study care either attending hospital or practice based anticoagulant clinics.
-DISCUSSION: The methodology used in this trial will overcome concerns from previous trials of selection bias and relevance to the UK health service.
+Discussion: The methodology used in this trial will overcome concerns from previous trials of selection bias and relevance to the UK health service.
 The study will give a clearer understanding of the benefits of self-management in terms of clinical and cost effectiveness and patient preference.